 $3,500 combined Direct Subsidized and/or Direct Unsubsidized plus $6,000 additional Direct Unsubsidized for independent students who have earned less than 30 credits.

 $4,500 combined Direct Subsidized and /or Direct Unsubsidized plus $6,000 additional Direct Unsubsidized for independent student who have earned 30 credits or more.

-Rights and Responsibilities for Recipients: Students may borrow at a relatively low fixed interest rate of 2.75% for 2020-2021 academic year.
-The interest rate changes every July 1st.
-An “origination fee” of 1.057% of the loan amount is subtracted.
+Rights and Responsibilities for Recipients: Students may borrow at a relatively low fixed interest rate of 4.99% for 2022-2023 academic year.
+An “origination fee” of 1.057% of the loan amount is subtracted from the loan disbursement.

 There is no repayment as long as the student remains enrolled at least half-time, which is defined as taking a minimum of six credits per semester.

 Depending on the amount of the loan, the minimum monthly payment may be at least $50.00.
-Under unusual and extenuating circumstances the loan servicer, on request, may permit reduced payments by awarding a deferment or forbearance.
+Under unusual and extenuating circumstances the loan servicer, on request, may permit reduced payments by awarding an Income Driven Repayment Plan deferment or forbearance.

 The repayment period varies and is dependent upon the repayment plan chosen.
-For example, the Standard Repayment Plan has a maximum period of 10 years, and the Income Contingent Payment Plan has a maximum period of 25 years.
+For example, the Standard Repayment Plan has a maximum period of 10 years, and the Income Driven Payment Plans may have a maximum period of 25 years.

 Repayment in whole or part may be made at any time without penalty.